thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Alert entry #S62
 ##  Over specification concern; Both OD and ID are fixed
+To clear this Alert, remove Fixed status from either OD_Free or ID_Free by unchecking the checkbox immediately to the right of the value field.

 With a helical coil spring, having both outside diameter (OD_Free) and inside diameter (ID_Free) in Fixed status raises a concern that the design may be unintentionally [over specified](/docs/Help/designSituations.html).
 In this situation, there is only one possible value of wire diameter (Wire_Dia) that will permit a feasible solution.
+That value is not likely a standard wire diameter.
-This may not be the designer's intent.
+As this may not be the designer's intent, this alert is intended to bring attention to the situation.

-To clear this Alert, remove Fixed status from either OD_Free or ID_Free by unchecking the checkbox immediately to the right of the value field.

 See also:
  - [Fix and Free](/docs/Help/terminology.html#fix)